What I hold & how I see

 Her first book, The Man in the Photograph, is a visual-poetic journey through the city of Sydney.
-Published in April 2025 and launched with a gallery exhibition in June 2025, it blends photography, poetry, design and narrative into a meditation on presence, perception and the ordinary.
+Published in April 2025 and launched with a gallery exhibition in June 2025, it blends photography, poetry, design and narrative into a meditation on presence, belonging and the ordinary.

 Her voice is reflective, rhythmic and unmistakably her own—rooted in stillness, abstraction and a deep belief in the emotional power of story.